frictionlessdata/datapackage/source/revisioning-data.rst

 What's Different from Git?
 --------------------------

-We don't store a current state of the domain model on each commit (rather we store changes to the domain model and copies or diffs of domain objects).
+We don't store a current state of the database on each commit (rather we store changes to the database and copies or diffs of domain objects).

 Reading